-How much does a vehicle title bond cost in New Hampshire?
+How much does a certificate of title bond cost in New Hampshire?

 New Hampshire requires all persons who have a lost or stolen vehicle title to post a surety bond in an amount equal to 1.5 times the vehicle’s value.
 The Director of the Department of Motor Vehicles appraises and determines the value of vehicles in question, and applicants must verify their required bond amount with the state.

-Prior to contacting a certificate of title bond specialist, be sure to have your vehicle information handy.
-This includes your appraised vehicle amount, your required bond amount and the VIN, model, year and make of the vehicle.
+Prior to purchasing your title bond, be sure to have your vehicle information handy.
+This includes your appraised vehicle amount and your required bond amount, as well as the VIN, model, year, and make of the vehicle.